Suburban Rail Loop: Background

 In the late 20th century, interest grew in enabling orbital journeys between Melbourne suburbs.
-Included in the 1969 Plan were a number of orbital freeways, virtually all of which were constructed over the following decades.
+Included in the 1969 Plan were a number of orbital freeways, some of which were constructed over the following decades.
 The M80 Ring Road through the outer western and northern suburbs was constructed in stages between 1989 and 1999, and, by the time of its completion, was claimed by its advocates to have been partly responsible for a massive economic boom in the western suburbs, centred on its points of intersection with existing radial routes.
 EastLink, a similar orbital freeway through the eastern suburbs, opened in 2008, but was less successful, failing to reduce traffic meaningfully on parallel arterials such as Springvale Road.
 Detailed plans for the North East Link, connecting the Ring Road and EastLink to complete the orbital route, were released in 2018, with construction expected to start in 2020 for an anticipated completion date of 2027.

 Despite the investment in orbital road transport from 1990, little changed in the structure of the public transport network.
-No new suburban railway lines after 1930, and trams were increasingly delayed by traffic congestion on key routes.
+No new suburban railway lines were built after 1930, and trams were increasingly delayed by traffic congestion on key routes.
 From 2002, the SmartBus program introduced three orbital bus routes in an attempt to meet the city's burgeoning need for outer suburban public transport.
 In addition to serving new corridors previously without mass transit, the buses were operated at a relatively high frequency and along direct routes, in contrast to the existing network of infrequent and circuitous routes.
 As a result, the SmartBus routes became the most heavily used in Melbourne, and were widely praised as a model for recasting the future public transport network.